sedol1339/files/abstracts.md

     - This indicates a need for new theoretical ideas for understanding properties of classical kernel methods
     - Note that kernel methods can be viewed as a special type of two-layer neural networks with a fixed first layer

-Belkin, M., Hsu, D., Ma, S., & Mandal, S. (2018).
+#training Belkin, M., Hsu, D., Ma, S., & Mandal, S. (2018).
 Reconciling modern machine learning practice and the bias-variance trade-off. arXiv, 1812.11118.
 Retrieved from https://arxiv.org/abs/1812.11118v2

     - We introduce the "double descent" curve instead of U-shaped bias-variance curve for DNNs
     - We show that double descent exists for a wide spectrum of models and datasets